-VHF (Very High Frequency) Radios allow communication between your boat and others, be that other boats, marinas, Coast Guard, Bridges, etc… These are the most common method of short-range communication in the marine industry and the preferred one too.
+VHF (Very High Frequency) Radios allow communication between your boat and others, whether that be other boats, marinas, Coast Guard, Bridges, etc… These are the most common method of short-range communication in the marine industry and the preferred ones too.

-They typically operate as a set, which are both transmitters and receivers (transceivers) combined that work on frequencies or ‘channels’.
+They typically operate as a set, which is both transmitters and receivers (transceivers) combined that work on frequencies or ‘channels’.

 The range of operation is 156-162MHz, with 156-157MHz being various channels for radio communication and 161-162MHz for AIS.
 These channels are constant around the world, ensuring that no matter where the vessel is, the frequency for specific channels will always be the same.

 An example of this is Channel 16, which is always 156.800MHz frequency.
 This is essential as Channel 16 is the International Distress, Safety, and Calling channel, which all VHF-equipped vessels must monitor.

 One important thing to highlight with Channels and frequencies is that whilst the frequency of each Channel remains Internationally constant, the function of that channel does not.
 For example, the UK Coast Guard operates on 156.000MHz (Channel 0), whilst the US Coast Guard operates on 157.050 and 157.100 (Channel 21 and 22).

 *Please note: all frequencies mentioned here are referenced to the Ship Frequency rather than the Shore Frequency.
 Simplex channels have the same ship and shore freq. which allows ship-to-ship and ship-to-shore communications.
 Duplex channels do not have the same freq, thus they cannot be used for ship-to-ship comms.

 The type of marine VHF Radio you choose is dependent on requirements and also preference.